metsci/gleam/docs/README.md

 For example, the handler that supports dragging a timeline-event bar has an input-target that holds (A) a reference to the dragged bar, and (B) a symbol indicating which part of the bar was being dragged: left edge, right edge, or center.
 When a spectator fires, it can e.g. highlight/unhighlight the bar on `hover`/`unhover`, or select the bar on `click`.

-It's theoretically possible for spectators to be numerous enough, or slow enough, that the application bogs down.
-This is not expected to happen in practice though: spectators generally decide quickly whether to use or ignore an incoming event, the number of spectators that actually use any given event is small, and we only get a couple of input-events per frame.
+It's theoretically possible to add so many spectators that they bog down your application.
+This is not expected to happen in practice: spectators generally decide quickly whether to use or ignore an incoming event, the number of spectators that actually use any given event is small, and we only get a couple of input-events per frame.

 ## Contraptions

-A contraption is any class that holds an ad-hoc assemblage of UI objects that are convenient to group together.
+A contraption is any class that holds a purpose-specific assemblage of UI objects that are convenient to group together.

 The term "contraption" emphasizes the ad-hoc nature of such classes, which need not conform to any particular interface, structure, or pattern.
-A contraption can have panes, layouts, painters, input handlers, axes, DOM elements, and any other relevant objects.
-It can have whatever methods make sense.
+A contraption can have panes, layouts, painters, input-handlers, axes, DOM elements, and any other relevant objects.
+It can have whatever methods make sense for the purpose.

 A couple of examples to illustrate how varied contraptions can be:

- - [`AxisWidget`](../packages/core/src/contraptions/axisWidget.ts) is a contraption that holds an axis, an axis painter, a pane, and a custom layout.
+ - [`AxisWidget`](../packages/core/src/contraptions/axisWidget.ts) is a contraption that holds an axis, an axis painter, a pane, a purpose-specific layout, and input-handlers.
 The layout sets the pane's preferred size based on the painter's settings.
-The contraption also creates input handlers for zooming and panning the axis, and attaches them to the pane.
+The input-handlers allow zooming and panning the axis.

  - [`TooltipDiv`](../packages/core/src/contraptions/tooltip.ts) is a contraption with a DOM `div` element, and convenience methods for setting its text, position, and visibility.